broblocodex/5-minute-tutorials/video7/use-cases.md

-# Use Cases - The Coin Collector in Game Development
-## Coin Collector – 4 Quick Use Cases
+# Coin Collector — 4 use-cases

+Short and focused.
+Each idea lists which step to use.

+Note
+- Each idea should live in its own Script (or LocalScript where called out).
+Don’t mix snippets.
+Put the Script on the coin or the controller Part as your setup implies, and declare top-of-snippet variables so references resolve.

 1) Level Gate
-Put a Door that opens when Coins >= N. Client listens to CoinCollected to animate a progress bar.
+- Use: Step 01 (attributes).
+Open a door when leaderstats.Coins >= N. Optionally raise `CoinValue` for rare coins.

 2) Combo Collector
-Start a short combo timer on CoinCollected; collecting the next coin before it ends increases a multiplier.
-Reset on miss.
+- Use: Step 02 (remoteevent).
+Start a short combo timer on `CoinCollected`; collecting again before it ends increases a multiplier.

 3) Treasure Trails
-Place coins as breadcrumbs to guide players.
-Increase CoinValue for harder branches to reward exploration.
+- Use: Step 01 (attributes).
+Place coins as breadcrumbs; increase `CoinValue` on harder branches to reward exploration.

 4) Race Lines
-Two racing lines: safe vs coin-rich risky path.
-Use CoinValue and spacing to tune difficulty and reward.

-Hook references
-- Attributes: CoinValue, RotateRPS, CollectTime, AutoRespawn, RespawnTime.
-- RemoteEvent: CoinCollected (player, value).
+- Use: Step 01 or 02.
+Tune `CoinValue` and spacing; optionally listen to `CoinCollected` for UI feedback.